bonschorno/pizza/README.md

 # Pizza Napoletana 101 🍕

 Four ingredients, time, and sufficient heat are the foundation of a good pizza.
 Of course, there are preferments like "poolish" or "biga," finely milled 00 flours imported from Italy, and people who swear by heating their pizza ovens only with wood from old olive trees.
-Yes, these inputs all make a difference, but with supermarket flour, regular dry yeast, and some time, you can get a pretty good pizza.
+Yes, these inputs all make a difference, but with white flour from the supermarket, regular dry yeast, and some time, you can get a pretty good pizza too.

 This short guide is meant to serve as a starting point to step up your pizza game and surprise your friends and family with that airy crust and nice leoparding at the bottom of your pizza.
-I'll give you some tips and tricks along the way, and for those who want to delve deeper into the subject, I'll link videos or detailed guides.
+I'll give you some tips and tricks along the way, and for those who want to delve deeper into the subject, I'll link videos and detailed guides.

-## The Recipe
+## The recipe

 Below is the recipe for four pizzas, each around 280g, which makes for a pizza with a diameter of roughly 30 cm.
 The proportions follow baker's percentages.
 That is, each ingredient is expressed as a percentage of the flour weight used.
-This makes for easy scaling, gives you more control and precision, and allows you to easily adjust important parameters like hydration.
+This makes for easy scaling, gives you more control and precision, and allows you to easily adjust important parameters like [hydration](https://www.kingarthurbaking.com/blog/2023/01/11/bread-hydration).

 | Ingredient | Baker's percentage |
 | --- | --- |